metrorailings/OwlBlog/content/posts/week-4-circa-picks.md

 ***

 **Miami covers if**
 their defensive front seven overwhelms the Colts crippled offensive line,  reducing Carson Wentz to a chalk outline in the process.

+**Indianapolis covers if**
+their ground game produces most of their mileage on offense.